mhekkel/libzeep/README.txt

 If your server is behind a reverse proxy, you set the actual location in the WSDL from which it is accessible by calling the server's set_location method.

+Inside your server method you have access to the ostream object used to write out log entries by using the inherited log() member function.

 That's it.